Talmaj/onnx2pytorch/README.md

 ## Limitations
 Known current version limitations are:
-- `batch_size > 1` could deliver unexpected results due to ambiguity of onnx's BatchNorm layer.
+- `batch_size > 1` requires `experimental=True` in `ConvertModel`.
-That is why in this case for now we raise an assertion error.
+BatchNorm layers use inference mode (running statistics), which is correct for most ONNX models
-Set `experimental=True` in `ConvertModel` to be able to use `batch_size > 1`.
+exported for inference.
+If your model was exported in training mode, results may differ.
 - Fine tuning and training of converted models was not tested yet, only inference.

 ## Development